OmegaSquad82/test-PiShrink/README.md

 Small script to test additional compression options by @framps and @nhkhai for the great [PiShrink](https://github.com/Drewsif/PiShrink).

 Currently it doesn't need any command line parameters.
-You can provide the image's name which must reside in the same directory as the script being called.
-For convenience you may use use the `fetch-raspios_lite_armhf_latest` utility.
-I've took a few lines from `pishrink.sh` itself to ensure it's being called with root privileges.
-I've hard coded the image's name to a current version of Raspbian.
+You can provide the image's name which must reside in the same directory as the script, otherwise it will fetch an upstream image.
+I've took a few lines from `pishrink.sh` itself to ensure it's being called with root privileges and necessary tools are installed.
+When it's done all the `gz`, `xz` and `log` files will be removed.
 The code has passed through `shellcheck` and code style is enforced with `shfmt`.
-When you're done with all the `gz`, `xz` and `log` files then `clean-artifacts` will remove them for you.

 ## requirements

 - `bash` (approximately v4 or newer)
 - `curl` (must support `filename_effective`)
-- `lsb_release`, `uname`, `time` from GNU / Debian
-- `pishrink.sh` of PR #154 (with 12 + 2 permutations of compression options)
+- `pishrink.sh` of either `master` or PR#154 commit `4e90956eb1cd60f7e0ed33756d01d4d637c9b01c`

+## PiShrink versions supported

+While the former supports the flags `-azZ` and environment variables resulting in 4 + 2 permutations of compression options the latter carries three more flags `-cCe` resulting in 15 + 2 permutations.
+An Utility to download an install PiShrink to the system is also provided.

 ## usage

-- `./fetch-raspios_lite_armhf_latest`
-- `sudo ./test-pishrink`<image>
+- `sudo ./install-pishrink <treeish> <target>` # installs 'master' into '/usr/local/bin/'
-- `sudo ./clean-artifacts`
+- `sudo ./test-pishrink <image>` # downloads and extracts 'raspios_lite_armhf_latest'

 ## results